microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Step 2 - Get information about FHIR-Bulk Loader operation

-Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for info on how the FHIR-Bulk Loader operates.
+Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on how the FHIR-Bulk Loader operates.

 *Keep in mind that you already deployed an instance of FHIR-Bulk Loader in Challenge-01.*